ChicoState/ux-Odd-Jobs/wireframes/README.md

 **Posting New Job Tab**

 Clicking on the left-hand side to create a job brings up this page.
 Areas to fill out for the job type, date and time, completion pay, the location that the employee will show up to, and additional notes.
 Post the job by hitting the bottom button.
-Top left of that menu closes out of it.
+The top left of that menu closes out of it.
 ![Posting New Job Tab](https://github.com/user-attachments/assets/a8c31047-2c03-4f9e-9b4f-2cb1d738aad5)

 **Location Selection Tab**